Educational options for children with disabilities include:

 - A special school with a lower pupil-teacher ratio specified according to category of disability.
 This means that classes have small numbers of pupils, for example a special school for children with moderate general learning disability has one teacher for every eight pupils.

-In all of these settings, children with special educational needs (SEN) can be provided with an appropriate and differentiated school curriculum, where necessary, and fully qualified professional teachers.
+In all of these settings, children with special educational needs (SEN) can be provided with an appropriate and differentiated school curriculum, where necessary, along with teachers fully qualified in the delivery of special needs education.

 The term ‘differentiated curriculum’ means that teachers adjust their teaching to take account of children's different needs and abilities.
 Children who have more complex needs will have access to individualised education programmes.
 Children with additional care needs may have access to a special needs assistant (SNA), where this is necessary and appropriate.